History of Mansfield Town F.C.: 77 years in the Football League, over

 Following Holdsworth's departure, Duncan Russell, the assistant manager, was named as the club's full-time manager.
 Under Russell, the Stags made a memorable run in the FA Trophy and on Saturday 19 March 2011, reached the final by defeating Luton Town F.C.
 2–1 on aggregate, with a 120th-minute goal to draw 1–1 at Kenilworth Road.
 However their second trip to Wembley Stadium was not as successful as the first, finishing in an extra-time defeat to Darlington.

 Following a poor showing in the 2010–2011 league campaign, Russell was told his contract as manager would not be renewed, with Paul Cox later announced as his replacement.
 Cox led Mansfield to their highest Conference finish in his first season.
 A good run of form after Christmas saw the Stags finish in third in the league, although they lost 2–1 on aggregate to eventual play-off winners York City after extra time in the promotion play-off semi-final.

 An indifferent start to the 2012–13 season left Mansfield lingering around mid-table, with some fans calling for the manager's head.
 One good point to the first half of the season was the club's FA Cup run.
 A 2–1 win over Lincoln City set up a third round tie with Premier League side Liverpool.
-A controversial Luis Suarez goal helped the Reds to a 2–1 victory, but a brave display from the Mansfield team gave the team momentum in the weeks to follow.
+A controversial Luis Suárez goal helped the Reds to a 2–1 victory, but a brave display from the Mansfield team gave the team momentum in the weeks to follow.
 Following the cup game the Stags won 20 of their last 24 games, including a club record run of 12 consecutive wins, to clinch the Blue Square Bet Premier title, and promotion back to the Football League.
 The title was sealed with a 1–0 victory over Wrexham on 20 April 2013.